 Curriculum and Progress Committee monitors the curriculum and how pupils are progressing

-Children, Families and Community Committee monitors the safeguarding procedures and Health and Safety provision for all pupils.
+Children, Families and Community Committee monitor the safeguarding procedures and Health and Safety provision for all pupils.

 To contact the governing body

 Please email the Clerk of the School Governors, Helen Cox, at email@example.com

 The constitution of the full governing body changed in 2015.
 The categories of governors are as follows:

 Two elected Parent Governors